voidash/blog/content/posts/2023/mustang-memories/index.md

 And whether or not it is clear to you

-no doubt the universe is unfolding as it should
+no doubt the universe is unfolding as it should -- Max Ehrmann

 ## Cycling in pokhara: